 You may also have to bring utilities or other infrastructure to the new parcel.
 Requirements might include extending sewer service or showing that the ground of the new parcels will pass a percolation test for a septic system.
 This ensures the lots are suitable for housing in that jurisdiction.

-Can I sell part of my land if I have a mortgage?
+Can I sell or subdivide land if I have a mortgage?

 Contact your lender or financial institution to ask permission for a partial release of mortgage.
 Be aware that some loans do not allow partial releases.
 Other loans allow releases when the landowner has enough equity in the property.